Questions about Frankfurter Buchmesse

 Frankfurter Buchmesse is the largest leading international publishing fair.
 It therefore has a monopoly position, so that it is obligated under antitrust law to allow all publishers, service providers, organizations and companies that are not prohibited under German law to participate as exhibitors.

-No, Frankfurter Buchmesse does not invite publishers to exhibit at the Fair.
+No, Frankfurter Buchmesse does not invite publishers to exhibit at the fair.
 Publishers, publishing service providers, organizations and companies book a stand or present at a Collective Exhibition.

 Frankfurter Buchmesse condemns any form of political or religious extremism, racism and any form of discrimination.
 However, due to its monopoly position as the largest leading international publishing fair, Frankfurter Buchmesse is forced by antitrust law to admit as exhibitors all publishers, service providers, organizations and companies that are not prohibited under German law.